techidaily/site-win11/source/_posts/decoding-how-choosing-a-pc-over-a-mac-can-benefit-you-more-9.md

 ![Image of a person playing a game on a PC](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/image-of-a-person-playing-a-game-on-a-pc.jpg)

  If you’re a hardcore gamer, you likely don’t use a Mac for gaming.
 Instead, you probably use a console or a PC because Macs just aren’t that great for gaming.
-In fact, with how not-great Macs are for gaming, it seems[Apple doesn’t care about macOS gaming](https://www.makeuseof.com/macos-gaming-why-apple-doesnt-care/) .
+In fact, with how not-great Macs are for gaming, it seems [Apple doesn’t care about macOS gaming](https://www.makeuseof.com/macos-gaming-why-apple-doesnt-care/) .

  PCs, on the other hand, are champions when it comes to computer gaming.
 Most games are targeted toward PCs, specifically Windows PCs, instead of Macs.
 There aren’t as many triple-A titles available for Macs as for PCs.